ci4rail/docs/docs/user-docs/_edge-solutions/moducop/mounting-installation/install-requirement.md

 This section gives installation requirements and guidance on how ModuCop has to be installed to enable proper and safe operation.

+> The following instructions apply to models declared according to IEC 62368-1!
+{: .notice--info}

+- Persons
+  - Installation only in area with restricted access.
+  - Installation and maintenance only by skilled persons.
+  - Operation only by instructed persons.

+- Electrical
+  - All-pole mains switch in accordance with Annex L shall be incorporated in the electrical installation of the building to the equipment.
+  - The insulation of the protective earthing conductor shall be green-and-yellow, the minimum conductor size is 1 mm<sup>2</sup>.
+{: .notice--info}

 ## Electrical Installation Requirements